RomaissaAdjailia/Get-AppLockerEventlog/README.md

 **4. Audit**

 This gets all the events generated when AppLocker would block the application if the enforcement mode were enabled (Audit mode).
-For threat-hunting or foreisic, this could indicate any configuration mistake, negelction from the admin to switch the mode, or even a malicious action that happened in the audit phase (tunning pahse) .
+For threat-hunting or forensics, this could indicate any configuration mistake, neglect from the admin to switch the mode, or even a malicious action that happened in the audit phase (tuning phase).
 ```
  .\Get-AppLockerEventlog.ps1 -HunType Audit